 With the help of Mylance, I am currently exploring an exciting full-time opportunity with a VR/entertainment firm that has grown out of my freelancing work, but even if I take it, I will always structure my contract such that I can continue freelancing on the side.

 Ready to launch your freelance consulting career like TJ?
-Launch your Mylance HQ in under 5 minutes.
+Interview for the Mylance Accelerator and launch a 5-figure per month consulting business in 60 days.